Inventory of ACES' Custom Printed Circuit Boards

 |Rendering of the DC Fan PCB||Assembled Unit|

-Dolgin Development Board.
-(May 2019).
+Dolgin Development Board V5.
+(May-Sep 2019).
 Every year Grade 11 ACES are tasked with imagining and creating a PCB that they think would have faciliated their own skill development had it been available.
 Out of each year's collection there are typically a few gems that find their way into general use within our program.
 J. Dolgin (ACES '20) created this small device that breaks out the pins of the AVR ATtiny24/44/84.
 Pin arrangement reflected compatibility with existing assets, such as the Morland Bargraph v3.
 The device provides on-board 5V regulation, as well as an ISP header.
-To complete the package, J. Dolgin designed and printed a custom case enabling side entry of a secondary power source.
+To complete the package, J. Dolgin designed and printed a custom case enabling side entry Power Jack and an ISP shrouded header.

 Benson Breadboard Adapter.
 (April 2019).
 G. Benson (ACES '19) left his legacy on our program through the implementation of a device that all ACES can benefit from at the very beginning of their prototyping pursuits.
 A standard 2.1mm power jack accepts power and delivers it to both supply rails on the longer sides of the breadboard, eliminating the need for the hardwiring of the busses.
 An On/Off switch eliminates the need to disconnect the power from the breadboard while rewiring.
 Surface mount LED and resistor pads allow for the optional installation of the On/Off indicator.
 Finally, an onboard 7805 regulator with diode protection allows users to choose between voltage in (VIN) and 5V,